Dave Rice (basketball): University of Washington

 During the 2018-19 season Rice helped lead Washington to a 27-9 record.
 The team was 15-3 in Pac-12 play and won the regular season conference championship by three games.
 The Huskies also advanced to the 2019 Pac-12 Conference men's basketball tournament in Las Vegas.
 The Huskies earned a berth in the NCAA Tournament as the ninth-seed in the Midwest Region.
 Washington won its first game of the NCAA Tournament upending the higher eighth-seed Utah State 78-61.

 Washington was eliminated with an 81-59 loss to top-seeded North Carolina in the second round to end a their successful season.

+Salt Lake Community College

+On April 11, 2024 Dave Rice was officially hired as the head basketball coach for Salt Lake Community College.

 Dave Rice Foundation

 Rice and his wife, Mindy, established the Dave Rice Foundation in the spring of 2012.
 The foundation is a non-profit organization dedicated to the education and support of health initiatives including developmental disorders such as Autism, and other charitable causes.
 It has awarded over $600,000 in grants to various Autism-related organizations in Southern Nevada.